frida/frida-website/_docs/modes.md

 cat /etc/hosts
 {% endhighlight %}

-Use *DYLD_INSERT_LIBRARIES* on Mac and iOS.
-Note that */bin/cat* won't work on El Capitan, as it ignores such attempts for system binaries.
+Use *DYLD_INSERT_LIBRARIES* on macOS and iOS.
+Note that */bin/cat* won't work on El Capitan and above, as it ignores such attempts for system binaries.

 You may also add `FRIDA_GADGET_ENV=development` while developing your instrumentation logic, which will make *frida-gadget* watch your file for